oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

     d.
 Add a description

     e.
 Include the following rule.
 Replace the information in '<>' with your own value.
+Preserve the quotation marks in the template.

       ```
       <copy>ALL {datalabelingdataset.compartment.id='<compartment OCID>'}</copy>